jphafner/physicsReader/reader1/r1-08-Motion.md

     and leads to a definite function.
 But it is not possible in a simple manner to write an analytical value for any integral at will.
-You can calculate it, for instance, by doing the above sum, and then doing it again with a finer interval <span class="math">&Delta;t</span> and again with a finer interval until you have it nearly right.
+You can calculate it, for instance, by doing the above sum, and then doing it again with a finer interval &Delta;<i>t</i> and again with a finer interval until you have it nearly right.
 In general, given some particular function, it is not possible to find,
     analytically, what the integral is.
 One may always try to find a function which, when differentiated, gives some desired function;